 Losing weight is straight-forward with a tool like Cronometer.
-This article will explain the basic steps to successful weight loss, and why a tool like Cronometer is invaluable in the process.
+In this article, we explain the basic steps to successful weight loss, and why Cronometer is invaluable in the process.

 This approach isn’t based on any dieting fads or flaky ideas.
-It is all grounded in science.
+It’s all grounded in science.

 1. Get a good quality kitchen scale

-You need a good scale to weigh everything.
-If you don’t weigh the food you eat, you WILL underestimate the amount.
+We recommend that you start with either getting a good understanding of portion sizes by measuring the food using measuring cups and spoons or for the most accurate results, get a kitchen scale and weigh your food.
+Without weighing the food, there is a good chance that you’ll underestimate the amount that you’re eating.
 People, especially when dieting, will almost always underestimate food portions.
 We have a built-in bias and the only way to counter it is to carefully weigh and measure the ingredients.

 2. Track everything as carefully and as honestly as possible

-Track every little thing – it all adds up!
+Once you’re ready to get into a caloric deficit, it’s important to be honest with yourself.
+Don’t skip adding the little things into your Cronometer account – it all adds up in your calorie count, but it also contributes nutritional value.
 If you nibble a french fry off of your friend’s plate, or put butter on that toast – track it!
 A cup of coffee with a shot of half & half?
 Track it!
-Not only will you know the real amount of calories you are consuming, but even that coffee with cream has nutritional value, and you’ll want to know about it.
+Not only will you know the real amount of calories you’re consuming, but coffee with cream has nutritional value, and you’ll want to know about it.

 3. Set your nutritional targets

-Cronometer features a nutritional target wizard.
-Simply tell it your body details (age, weight, height, and gender), and it will automatically set recommended minimum daily values for all the vitamins and minerals your body requires to stay healthy.
+Cronometer comes built-in with a nutritional target wizard.
+Simply tell it your body details (age, weight, height, and sex), and it will automatically set recommended minimum daily values for all of the vitamins and minerals your body requires to stay healthy.

 You need at least the recommended daily amounts to keep from being malnourished.
 You should strive to get all your required nutrients.
 If your body is malnourished it can make you feel more hungry.
-Using Cronometer will help teach you which foods are nutrient dense.
-Over time you will learn to avoid poorer food choices.
+Using Cronometer will help teach you which foods are nutrient dense and over time you’ll learn what’s best suited for your body.

-Some nutrients are hard to get from your diet (for example, Vitamin D).
-After tracking for a few days you will start to see which specific nutrients you are not getting enough of.
+Some nutrients are hard to get from your diet (for example, vitamin D).
+After tracking for a few days, check your Nutrition Report to see which specific nutrients you’re not getting enough of.
 You can either shift your diet to foods that will help, or decide to take supplements.

 4. Set your weight loss goal in Cronometer

 How you reach this daily average is up to you.
-You could eat 4000 calories one day and fast the next day – this would still be a 2000 calorie per day average.
-You could eat 2500 calories every day, but burn 500 calories with your daily exercise routine.
-Experiment with different strategies and find what works best for you – just make sure you hit your targets.
+You could eat 4,000 calories one day and fast the next day – this would still be a 2,000 calorie per day average.
+You could eat 2,500 calories every day, but burn 500 calories with your daily exercise routine.
+Experiment with different strategies and find what works best for you – just try your best to make sure you’re hitting those targets.

 Don’t try and lose weight too quickly as it can be an unhealthy strain on your body.
 If you are very overweight, losing 2 pounds per week is ok.
-If you are leaner, you shouldn’t really lose more than 1 pound per week.
+If you are leaner, losing more than 1 pound per week isn’t recommended.
 Remember to re-adjust your targets as you lose weight.

 5. Get daily exercise

-When losing weight, exercise serves two important purposes.
+When trying to lose weight, exercise serves two important purposes.
 First, it burns calories, so can help provide some of your caloric deficit.
-But secondly, if you don’t exercise at all and run a caloric deficit your body may end up burning your muscle instead of your fat!
+But secondly, if you don’t exercise at all and run a caloric deficit your body may end up burning your muscle instead of fat!
 A little bit of daily exercise should keep your muscles stimulated and prevent muscle loss.

 6. Drink lots of water

 Drinking a lot of water is important for a few reasons.
-When losing weight, your body releases a lot of toxins that were stored in your body fat.
-Drinking water helps flush them out.
+When losing weight, your body releases toxins that were stored in your body fat.
+Drinking water can help flush them out.
 Drinking water also helps you feel less hungry .

 7. Tips for dealing with hunger cravings